mug-n-ai/LearnLock/learnlock-site/custom_dictionaries.markdown

 title: Custom Dictionaries
 ---

-# 📝 How to Create a Custom Dictionary for LearnLock
+# 📝 How to Create a Card Decks for LearnLock

 ## 📌 Step 1: Understand the JSONL Format

-A custom dictionary in LearnLock is a **JSONL file** where each flashcard follows a **specific structure**.
+A custom Card Deck in LearnLock is a **JSONL file** where each flashcard follows a **specific structure**.
 Here’s the required format:

 ```json
 {